Maga Brahmin

-Historical sources
+Mentions

 Hindu texts

 The earliest extant Hindu text to mention the Magas is Samba Purana (c.
-7th-8th century CE).
-This legend made its way into the Bhavishya Purana and even a twelfth century inscription in Eastern India.
+7th-8th century CE); the legend made its way into the Bhavishya Purana and even a twelfth century inscription in Eastern India.

-After being cursed into a leper, Samba had urged Krishna to restore his youth.
-Krishna expressed his inability and asserted that only the Sun-God had such abilities.
-So, acting upon the advice of Narada, Samba left for the forests of Mitravan on the banks of Chandrabhaga, which already served as His sacred lands.
-There, he propitiated Sun into appearing before himself and secured boons of cure and eternal fame.
-In return, Samba had to set up solar temples; Bhavishya Purana mentions that He had specifically instructed to be installed at the banks of Chandrabhaga, as His perpetual abode.
-The next day, Samba received an icon of the Sun-God while bathing.
+After being cursed into a leper, Samba urged Krishna to restore his youth who expressed his inability and deferred to the Sun-God.
+So, acting upon the advice of Narada, Samba left for the forests of Mitravan on the banks of Chandrabhaga, where the Sun-God resided.
+There, he propitiated the Sun-God into appearing before himself and secured a cure but, in return, had to accept setting up a solar temple.
+While the temple was set up using an image received from the Sun-God himself, securing a priest for the temple proved difficult — Brahmins could not be recruited since such worshippers took the offerings for themselves and had to ran afoul of Manusmriti.

-However, securing a priest for the temple turned out to be difficult.
-Both Narada and Gauramukha emphatically rejected the prospects of any Brahmin attending to a temple-icon since such worshippers took the offerings for themselves and had to ran afoul of Manusmriti.
-Magas were mentioned to be the only classes fit for the task but that neither knew about their location except to be far away from Dwarka, the Sun-God himself was suggested for further guidance.
-Gauramukha also provided a detailed description about the antecedents of the Magas:.

-The Sun-God confirmed that none in Jamudwipa was fit for His worship; only among the inhabitants of Sakdwipa—an entire creation of His own—were to be found the Magas, fluent in Vedas and his potential worshippers.
-In Sakdwipa, Brahmins were the Magas; Kṣatriyas, Maśakas; Vaiśyas, Mānasas; and Śūdras, Mandagas.
-Eighteen Maga families would travel across an ocean on the back of Garuda.
-Subsequently, the first Sun-temple was established in Sambapura.
+At this juncture, Narada and Gauramukha suggested that Magas were the only classes fit for the task but neither knew about their location except to be far away from Dwarka.
+The Sun-God was consulted, who confirmed what Narada said and noted that the Magas, fluent in Vedas and His ideal worshippers, were to be found among the inhabitants of Sakdwipa, an entire creation of His own mirroring Jammudwipa.
+Subsequently, eighteen Maga families would travel across an ocean on the back of Garuda and thus, the first Sun-temple was established in Sambapura.

-No further details about the Magas are provided in the Samba Purana but Bhavishya Purana continues to chronicle the life of Magas in India, often in self-contradictory ways.
-Samba apparently arranged for the women of Bhojas (id. uncertain; might be the eponymous Kings of early medieval India) to be married to them; this went against the earlier narrative of bringing eighteen Maga "families."
-These Bhoja in-laws of Magas were referred to as Bhojakas notwithstanding Gauramukha's usage of the term.
-In a later chapter, it is even claimed that eight of the migrant Magas were actually born of Mandagas and hence had to marry Dasas; their progenies did not receive Brahminical knowledge unlike those from the union with Bhojas.
+No further details about the Magas are provided in the Samba Purana but Bhavishya Purana continues to chronicle their afterlifein India, often in self-contradictory ways.
+Samba apparently arranged for the women of Bhojas (id. uncertain; might be the eponymous Kings of early medieval India) to be married to the Maga migrants; this went against the earlier narrative of bringing eighteen Maga "families".
+Later, it is claimed that eight of the migrant Magas were actually born of Mandagas and hence had to marry Dasas; their progenies were not Brahmins unlike those from the union with Bhojas.